-- managing any support for the student internally via the academy's own pastoral support processes; - making an early help assessment; or

-• making a referral to statutory services.
+- managing any support for the child internally via the school's own pastoral support processes; - making an early help assessment; or - making a referral for statutory services and / or - making a referral to the police.

-If a student's situation does not appear to be improving, the DSL (or the person that made the referral) should consider following local escalation procedures (see appendix 5) to ensure their concerns have been addressed and to ensure that the student's situation improves.
+If a child's situation does not appear to be improving, the DSL (or the person that made the referral) should consider following local escalation procedures to ensure their concerns have been addressed and to ensure that the child's situation improves.

-Staff should not assume a colleague or another professional will take action and share information that might be critical in keeping students safe.
+Staff should not assume a colleague or another professional will take action and share information that might be critical in keeping children safe.
 They should be mindful that early information sharing is vital for effective identification, assessment and allocation of appropriate service provision, whether this is when problems are first emerging, or where a child is already known to local authority children's social care (such as on a child in need or child protection plan).
-Staff should challenge any inaction and follow this up with the DSL and local authority children's social care services as appropriate.
-All concerns, discussions and decisions made and the reasons for those decisions should be recorded in writing.
+Staff should challenge any inaction and follow this up with the DSL and children's social care as appropriate.
+All concerns, discussions and decisions made and the reasons for those decisions should be recorded in writing (in line with this policy).